 Named after Shakespeare's young lovers, "Romeo-and-Juliet" exceptions are intended to prevent serious criminal charges against teenagers who engage in consensual sex with others close to their own age.

 Alaska has limited Romeo-and-Juliet exceptions.
 For instance, the law doesn't criminalize sexual relations between minors who are less than four years apart in age when both are at least 13 years old.
 When one of the parties is younger than 13, the age difference cannot be more than three years.
 Alaska's law also punishes sexual contact between teenagers less harshly when the age gap is four to five years versus when the age gap is six or more years.

 (Alaska Stat. §§ 11.41.434, 11.41.436, 11.41.438, 11.41.440 (2023).)

 Defendants charged with statutory rape have the usual defenses available to all criminal defendants, such as "Someone else committed this crime," or "The alleged conduct did not occur."
 One or more of the following defenses may also apply.

 Alaska has a marital exemption for statutory rape that allows consensual sex between a married minor and that minor's adult spouse, even though their ages would prohibit it if they were not married.
-The marital defense is a remnant of the marital rape exemption.
-(Alaska Stat.
-Ann. § 11.41.442 (2018).)
+Nonconsensual sex between spouses is always a crime.
+(Alaska Stat. § 11.41.445 (2023).)